winjs/angular-winjs/README.md

 Notes
 -----

-For all of the controls you can bind to all public properties and events and the camel cased property names conveniently map to attributes.
+For all of the controls you can bind to: all public properties, events, and camel cased property names conveniently map to attributes.